BasileiosKal/NeuralNet/README.md

 ## Testing
 For testing i used the unittest module.
 Each package (exept Utilitis) contains a Testing subfolder with the test for those specific modules.
 In order to run all the test at once the user can run the Testing/run_tests.py module.
-Alternatively each testing module can be ran by it self using the -m unittest [testing module path].
+Alternatively each test can ran by it self using the -m unittest [testing module path] command.

 ## Cython
 The OptimizationAlgorithms module has a Cython alternative (called OptimizationAlgorithms_Cython.pyx) that can run almost 30 times faster in comparison to the Python one.
 The reazon i have kept both pure Python and Cython modules is that the Cython optimized gradient descent seems to run slower for large numper of iterations (more than 10000).
 Until this issue is fixed i decided to have Cython as an alternative rather than use it as the main module.